Income-driven repayment (IDR) plans set your monthly student loan payment at an amount that’s deemed affordable based on your income and family size.

-Most income driven repayment calculators online either provide an incorrect estimate of your monthly payment, or they haven’t been updated in several years for 2020 poverty line numbers.
-Enjoy our calculator!
+Most online income-based repayment calculators either provide an incorrect estimate of your monthly payment, or they haven’t been updated in several years for 2020 poverty line numbers.
+Enjoy our IBR calculator!

 Federal IBR Calculator for 2020